meteor/meteor/content/deployment.md

 <h4 id="cordova-assets">Cordova assets</h4>

 In Meteor versions 1.3 and up, if your app is mainly meant to be used inside Cordova, we recommend **not** using a CDN.
-Meteor Cordova caches your `myapp.com/*` files on the phone, so it's much faster to get those files than request them from a CDN.
+Meteor Cordova caches your `myapp.com/*` files on the phone, and it's much faster to get the phone copies than request them from a CDN.

 Pre-1.3 Meteor Cordova still cached your files on the phone, but it re-downloaded *all* the files during each hot code push, and it did so from main-thread Javascript, which froze the UI.
 In order to shorten the duration of the UI freeze, you had to remove the files from `public/` and upload them to a CDN.